Kitchen garden: Form

 In Gera, a baroque orangery forms the western end of the Küchengarten (kitchen garden), which is the local pleasure garden.

-In large country house gardens, the walls also served to hide the kitchen garden, as "a place of base labour ... from the more polite areas", which included the often very extensive fruit gardens and orchards.
+In large country house gardens, walls served to hide the kitchen garden, as "a place of base labour ... from the more polite areas", which included the often very extensive fruit gardens and orchards.
 The gardeners were often, depending on the season, the number of guests, and the whim of the owner, expected to keep out of the main "best garden" during the fairly predictable parts of the day when the family and guests were likely to be walking in the garden, and the kitchen garden provided somewhere for them to occupy themselves at these times.
 Mostly, visitors were probably not expected to venture inside without leave.
 But some owners, from Louis XIV downwards, liked to show guests the kitchen garden, especially if they knew they had an interest.
 In the gardens of Versailles, the enormous potager area, not contiguous with the main gardens, had a wall that was thick enough for visitors to accompany the king in walking along the top for a better view, as on castle battlements.

+Walled gardens may also be useful to train fruit trees and offer shelter from wind.
+Large examples very often included greenhouses and furnace-heated hothouses for more tender delicacies, and also flowers for display in the house; an orangery was the ultimate type.

+In large houses, the kitchen garden was typically placed diagonally to the rear and side of the house, not impeding the views from the front and rear facades, but still quick to access.
+In some cases, hardy flowers for cutting were grown outside there, rather than in the flower garden.
+A large country house hardly expected to buy any vegetables, herbs or fruit, and the surplus was often distributed as presents; the walled example at Croome Court in England covers seven acres, and the gardens have a large "Temple Greenhouse", an orangery in the form of a Roman Temple.

+A kitchen garden differs from an allotment in that a kitchen garden is on private land attached or very close to the dwelling.
+It is regarded as essential that the kitchen garden could be quickly accessed by the cook.